I am going to write three words that pop up constantly when companies try to define their purpose and then I am going to guess your reaction(s).

 Come through for people and projects so often that it would be impossible to believe if you didn’t.

 We post these values in a number of places in our organization, we review them regularly with the team, and we live them every day through a number of internal programs focused on recognizing these values in others.
 Once these core values were established, we were able to build the rest of our strategic plan with confidence.

 Find your own truth

-As I said earlier, you’re probably not going to end up with exactly the same core values that we did.
-Even if you’re reading this as a decision-maker at a marketing agency—we might just be a little different in terms of our personality or our culture no matter what industry your business is in.
+You’re probably not going to end up with exactly the same core values that we did.
+That’s true even if you’re reading this as a decision-maker at another marketing consultancy—we might just be a little different in terms of our personality or our culture no matter what industry your business is in.
 But the process of defining core values for your organization will lead you to find your own truth, and determine the perfect distillation of what your organization truly is.